ponachte/comunica-feature-graphql/packages/actor-query-source-identify-graphql/README.md

 A comunica Graphql Query Source Identify Actor.

-This module is part of the [Comunica framework](https://github.com/comunica/comunica), and should only be used by [developers that want to build their own query engine](https://comunica.dev/docs/modify/).
+This module is part of the [Comunica SPARQL GraphQL engine](https://github.com/ponachte/comunica-feature-graphql), and should only be used by [developers that want to build their own query engine](https://comunica.dev/docs/modify/).

 [Click here if you just want to query with Comunica](https://comunica.dev/docs/query/).